Image courtesy of The Women's Library, LSE

 In 1911, the women’s suffrage campaign was at its height.
 Many women and men who sympathised with Votes for Women had become active campaigners by then.
 Indeed, suffrage branches had sprung up the length and breadth of England.
 There was scarcely a community or town that did not have its own NUWSS branch.
 Larger towns and cities often had WSPU and WFL branches too as well as a paid suffrage organizer, a central office, and even a suffrage shop selling books, posters, scarfs and badges.

 Importantly in April 1911, the Government conducted its decennial census survey to gather household and population information needed to inform its ambitious health and welfare reform scheme [we still fill in the government census survey every ten years to this day].
 For the first time in 1911, the census was filled in by the head of household’s own hand rather than by a government official, allowing us to glimpse right inside every family home.
-The 1911 census forms together with information drawn from archives, newspapers, local events and records, enables the Mapping Women’s Suffrage project to identify and plot the home addresses of many suffragists and suffragettes at the height of the movement, putting them back in the neighbourhoods where they lived and often campaigned.
+The 1911 census data together with supporting information drawn from archives, newspapers, local events and records, enables the Mapping Women’s Suffrage project to identify and plot the regular home addresses that year of many suffragists and suffragettes at the height of the movement, putting them back in the neighbourhoods where they lived and campaigned.

-The 1911 census itself is important because it became embroiled in the politics of the Votes for Women campaign.
+Using the 1911 census to help research and map suffrage lives is complicated.
+The census itself became embroiled in the politics of the Votes for Women campaign.
 Militant societies, notably the WSPU and WFL, who were prepared to break the law, urged suffragettes to boycott the census illegally, spoiling the state’s population statistics in protest at women’s exclusion from the vote.
 Their defiant slogan was ‘No Vote, No Census’ ~ to win publicity for the cause.
 Suffragettes who boycotted the census either chose to evade the census officials who collected the forms altogether, hiding away in darkened rooms so that they were not counted.
 Or they chose to resist, remaining in their homes but defiantly refusing to supply the information the census official required.
 This was illegal and women who participated risked a hefty fine or even imprisonment.